What is a Trauma Center?

 What is trauma?

-In the case of a trauma center, trauma refers to a serious or critical bodily injury.
+In the case of a trauma center, trauma refers to any injury of the body.
 The most common causes of injury that bring patients to a trauma center are falls and motor vehicle crashes.
-These events cause life-threatening trauma in multiple areas of the body.
+These events can cause mild, moderate, severe or life-threatening trauma in multiple areas of the body.
 Other common causes of injury include burns, gunshot wounds and assaults.

 What is a trauma center?